 - TL – M2M: Tomorrowland, Mission to Mars

-- Play Disney Parks: Yes.
-This free mobile app is only available for select attractions and allows guests to pass the time as they play games, trivia, and earn achievements along the way.
+- You can use Play Disney Parks for Space Mountain.
+This free mobile app is available for select attractions and allows guests to pass the time as they play games, trivia, and earn achievements along the way.